CREATIVE WRITING

 Thanks for a good read.
 And Gally Ho.
 Any minute now.

-2. SOTA Creative Writing says:
+2. SOTA Creative Writing Avatar

 As the supervisor of this blog, I immediately went into “edit” mode to correct “I knit a hat once” to “I knitted a hat once.”
 Knowing how conscientious Olivia and the blogging interns are, I decided to do a little research.
 I learned that both “knit” and “knitted” are acceptable as the past-tense of the verb.
 Here is what Grammarist.com has to say on the matter: